simonpoole/preset-utils/README.md

 Generate a JOSM preset from the iD preset configuration, retrieving some values from taginfo similar to what iD does.

 Note this does not include any icons from the preset and is mainly useful for statistical and comparison purposes.
+Further it uses some extensions to the original JOSM schema that need to be removed if you actually want to use the output in JOSM (use _xmlstarlet tr src/main/resources/toJOSM.xslt ..._ to do that)

 ### Usage